komodorio/docs/docs/Integrations/Loft.md

 # Loft Integration

-Loft integration allows you to install Komodor agent automatically on every vcluster created by Loft.
+The Loft integration enables you to install a Komodor agent automatically on every vcluster created by Loft.
-The vcluster appears in Komodor like a regular cluster and allow users to access, detect, invetigate and remidiate their own vclusters.
+The vcluster appears in Komodor's UI like a regular cluster and allows users to access, detect, invetigate and remediate their own vclusters independently.
-You can watch the full capability of the Loft <> Komodor integration in the [Live Demo in this Webinar](https://www.linkedin.com/video/event/urn:li:ugcPost:7004685584732471296/).
+You can see the full potential of the Loft <> Komodor integration in this [Live Demo](https://www.linkedin.com/video/event/urn:li:ugcPost:7004685584732471296/).
+ג
 In the Demo, there is a detailed exaplanation on how to configure it using the Loft UI.
-The steps below includes the configuration manifests to create the same environment configuration using Loft Custom Resources.
+The steps below include the configuration manifests to create the same environment configuration using Loft Custom Resources.

 <br>